Modelling the Impact of Device Imperfections on Electron Shuttling in SiMOS devices: Model

 is the overlap matrix between consecutive instantaneous eigenbases.
 This method allows for comparatively large timesteps while accurately capturing orbital excitations and level mixing during shuttling.

-To validate the accuracy of the projection method, we benchmarked it against a direct split-operator Trotter evolution (Appendix~\ref{Appendix:split_operator_time_evolution}), which offers a high-accuracy but computationally expensive reference.
-The two methods agree closely across a wide range of shuttling conditions, providing confidence that the projection method accurately captures the relevant dynamics while enabling extensive parameter sweeps with manageable computational cost (see Appendix~\ref{Appendix:projection-validation}).
+To validate the accuracy of the projection method, we benchmarked it against a direct split-operator Trotter evolution, which offers a high-accuracy but computationally expensive reference.
+The results, presented in Figure \ref{fig: neg defect validation} of Appendix \ref{Appendix: schrodinger}, demonstrate that the two methods agree closely across a wide range of shuttling conditions, providing confidence that the projection method accurately captures the relevant dynamics while enabling extensive parameter sweeps with manageable computational cost.

 For all numerical experiments, the initial wavefunction $\ket{\psi(0)}$ is chosen as the instantaneous ground state at $t=0$, multiplied by a plane-wave factor $e^{-ipx/\hbar}$ to impart a starting velocity $v = p/m_t$.
 This prevents sloshing in the confinement potential that would otherwise arise from beginning with a stationary electron.